Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Discussion and Conclusions

+Finally, we suggest another possible explanation for the 10 keV absorption feature.
+We demonstrate that the two-component continuum provides an acceptable description of the broadband spectra of \source\ with no need to introduce an absorption 10 keV feature into the model, despite the two-component {\sc comptt} model leaving some residuals around 10 keV in three out of four data sets.
+The purpose of using {\sc comptt} in this context as a phenomenological model was to be able to compare the results with the previous observational studies.
+However, physically motivated theoretical models for the emission from highly magnetised NS atmospheres at low mass-accretion rates have appeared recently and demonstrate very good consistency with the observational data on other low-luminosity XRPs \citep{Mushtukov2021,Sokolova-Lapa2021}.

-To ensure that the two-component model is good enough to describe the source spectrum without absorption at 10 keV we repeated the same procedure with two Comptonization models {\sc comptt}.
-This model was previously used to describe the double-hump spectra of XRPs GX 304--1 and A~0535+262 in the low-luminosity states \citep{Tsygankov2019-GX,Tsygankov2019A05}.
-This variation of the two-component model also resulted in a good fit with the reduced $\chi^2$ = 1.10 for 1542 d.o.f.
-The residuals from the fit are shown in Fig.~\ref{fig:two-compnts}c.
-Although, the two-component continuum provides perfect description of the broadband spectrum of \source\ with no need to introduce an absorption 10 keV feature into the model, it should be noted that transformation of a typical cutoff power-law shaped spectrum observed in XRPs at high luminosities to a double-component spectrum happens at low luminosities of $\sim$10$^{34-36}$ \lum.
-Therefore, acceptance of the two-component spectral scenario may also lead to a small distance to the source.
+It should be noted that transformation of a typical cutoff power-law-shaped spectrum observed in XRPs at high luminosities to a double-component spectrum happens at low luminosities of $\sim$10$^{34-36}$ \lum\ \citep{Doroshenko2012-XPer,Tsygankov2019A05,Tsygankov2019-GX,2021ApJ...912...17L}.
+Therefore, this explanation may also require a small distance to the source.
 At the same time, evidence for a two-component continuum starts to appear in some bright XRPs as well \citep{Doroshenko-R2020}.
-We emphasise that even in this case, the 30 keV feature still needs to be taken into consideration.
-Similar $F$-test calculations for the two-component continuum models resulted in a very high significance of the 30 keV feature.
+We emphasise that even in the case of the two-component continuum model, the 30-keV feature still needs to be taken into account.